walkeriniraq/twitarr/README.md

 twitarr
 =======

-Twit-arr is a micro-blogging site that is set up for the JoCo Cruise Crazy
+Twit-arr is a micro-blogging site that is set up for [JoCo Cruise Crazy](http://jococruisecrazy.com/)

 Description
 -----------